awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Origin Response Timeout<a name="DownloadDistValuesOriginResponseTimeout"></a>

 **Note**
-This option applies to only Amazon S3 buckets that are configured as a website endpoint\.
+This applies only to Amazon S3 bucket origins that *are* configured with static website hosting\.

 The origin response timeout, also known as the *origin read timeout* or *origin request timeout*, applies to both of the following values:
 + How long \(in seconds\) CloudFront waits for a response after forwarding a request to a custom origin